kimckenna/localbeans/README.md

 - As a stockist I want to be able to deactivate an entire listing in one go
 - As a stockist I want to be able to cancel my stockist profile

+### Privacy: Authentication and Authorisation
+- As a user or stockist I do not want unauthorised users trying to access my details
+- As a user or stockist I do not want unauthorised users trying to access my reservervations
+- As a stockist I do not want unauthorised users being able to edit my listings
+- As a stockist I do not want users to have the ability to see inactive listings
+- As a stockist I do not want to be able to reserve my own listing
+- As a user I want to be able to access my account only when logged in

 ## R13 Wireframes

 ## R14 ERD